gcsescience.com 5 gcsescience.com

 A water softener uses an ion exchange column.

-Calcium (or magnesium) ions become exchanged for sodium ions
+Calcium (or magnesium) ions in the water become exchanged

 Eventually, the column becomes saturated in calcium ions